Bayern Munich 5-1 Arsenal

 Goal!

 Goal!
 FC Bayern München 5, Arsenal 1.
-Thomas Müller (FC Bayern München) left footed shot from the centre of the box to the bottom left corner.
-Assisted by Thiago Alcántara.
+Thomas Müller (FC Bayern München) right footed shot from outside the box to the bottom right corner.
+Assisted by Douglas Costa following a fast break.

 Substitution